glonlas/Jira2ScrumBoard/README.md

 Print Stories from an Excel file
 ===============
 If you are using an Excel file, please be wary to have well-named columns.
-The name of each columns is important, AgileStoryPrint requires at least the following column names:
+The name of each columns is important, Jira2ScrumBoard requires at least the following column names:

 * Story ID = "Key"